 Hometown: Massapequa, New York

 Internship: House Judiciary Committee

-Roberts just completed his first year at Villanova School of Law, where he is a President’s Merit Scholar and the co-founder of the Villanova Law Republican Society.
+Roberts is a rising second year law student at Harvard Law School.
 Throughout his undergraduate career, Roberts supplemented his political science degree with a wide array of government internship experiences.
 In the spring of 2018, Roberts worked on the House Committee on Oversight and Government Reform, where he contributed to hearing proposals and congressional delegation preparations for the Subcommittee on National Security.
 During the fall of 2017, Roberts worked at the U.S. Embassy in Tanzania while simultaneously volunteering at an international health NGO to conduct a health study on Tanzanian hospital conditions.
 Roberts has also interned in multiple congressional district offices, a state senate office, and for HSBC international bank.
 Along with his government experience, Roberts founded and operated his own boat detailing business in Long Island, New York, for three years.

 George Mason University Antonin Scalia Law School

 Hometown: Arlington, Virginia

 Internship: Federal Emergency Management Agency

 Smerling is a rising third-year law student.
 She is president of her Federalist Society Chapter, the senior articles editor for the Journal of International Commercial Law and competes on the Jessup Moot Court and Trial Advocacy Teams.
 Her work has been published in the Journal of International Commercial Law.
 Smerling interned for the Department of Justice, Office of Immigration Litigation, District Court Section for two semesters and most recently interned for the House Judiciary Committee (Republican Staff) for the immigration subcommittee.
 Smerling is looking forward to spending her summer working in regulatory reform for the Federal Emergency Management Agency.

 Indiana University Maurer School of Law